alexrhowe/APOLLO/README.txt

 3. Print full output flag.
 If the codeword "Full" is included, the code will output the full sample array to the samples file instead of the last 10% of the array.
 This allows analysis of the burn-in phase of the run.
+NOTE: The "Serial" command line argument overrides this setting and sets it to True.
 NOTE: The order of "Short" and "Full" may be reversed for APOLLO.
 NOTE: The "Short" flag may be in any position for Makespectrum.

 Opacities, 1 field:
 1. Opacity files directory.
 This will often need to be a scratch or archival directory on a cluster.
 Default: "../Opacities"

+Tables, 2 fields:
+1. Set of opacity tables to use for computing the spectrum.
+For example, listing "nir" will use files of the form "mol.nir.dat".
+NOTE: The default for the opacity table selection is for the code to automatically select "nir", "mir", or "wide" depending on the wavelengths covered by the observed spectrum.
+2. Set of opacity tables to use for computing the effective temperature.
+The effective temperature must be computed over a wide wavelength range, so a much lower spectral resolution is needed to do it efficiently.
+Default: "lores"

+Currently included tables:
+"nir": 0.6-5.0 microns, R=10,000.
+"mir": 5.0-30.0 microns, R=10,000.
+"wide": 0.6-30.0 microns, R=10,000.
+"lores": 0.6-30.0 microns, R=200.

+Output_Mode, 1 field:
+1. Output spectroscopic or photometric mode.
+This is used only in Makespectrum.
+If one of JWST's spectroscopic modes is specified, Makespectrum will create a spectrum with noise using a pipeline for that mode in addition to the full-resolution spectrum.
+If a file containing a filter throughput function is specified, Makespectrum will compute the weighted mean flux through the filter.
+These filter functions must have two columns:
+1. Wavenumber in cm^-1
+2. Fractional throughput.
+By default, this parameter is not used.

+Supported JWST modes:
+NIRISS
+NIRCam
+NIRSpec1H
+NIRSpec2H
+NIRSpec3H
+NIRSpec4H
+NIRSpec4M
+Prism

 6. INPUT FILE FORMAT: PARAMETERS